2.4 Youth volunteering at national level

 Support to young volunteers

-In some cases young people get compensated for their voluntary work by the organization they work for.
+Whether young people receive a volunteer fee depends on the organization they work for.
 Also, under certain conditions they are exempted from paying income tax.
 Information about working as a volunteer and taxes can be found on the website of the Tax and customs administration (Belastingdienst).

 Target groups